robocode-dev/tank-royale/server/README.md

 Example:

 ```
-java -jar robocode-tankroyale-server-x.y.z.jar --port=7913
+java -jar robocode-tankroyale-server-x.y.z.jar --port=1234
 ```

-If no port number is specified, the server will run on port number 80 per default.
+If no port number is specified, the server will run on port number 7654 per default.

+You can also inherit the socket, and hence the port, from another application, e.g. when using Socket Activation by setting the port like this: `--port=inherit`.

+You can read more about how to set to socket activation with [this guide](docs/systemd-socket-activation.md).

 ## Secrets